shijianzhong/kite-public/README.md

 **Important**

-We require at least **25 feeds** for a category in order to consider it for Kite news.
-This is to make sure we maintain high level of quality of news shown in the app.
-The more high quality feeds exist for a categy, the better Kite coverage will be.
+We require at least **25 feeds** for a category in order to surface it in Kite news.
+This is to make sure we maintain high level of events covered in the app.
+The more high quality feeds exist for a category, the better Kite coverage will be.

 ## Guidelines for RSS feeds

+Kite does not scrape websites, but only publicly avaialble RSS feeds.

+When adding an RSS feed make sure to:

 - Check that feed is working and has recent (daily) content.
 - Choose sources that have high quality content.
 Do not use low quality/gossip/SEO content.